Beyond the Pleasure Principle: Critical reception

-Beyond the Pleasure Principle may be Freud's most controversial text.
+Within the psychoanalytic reception, Beyond the Pleasure Principle may be Freud's most controversial text.
+At the same time it is likely his most commented text in philosophical literature.
+Ever since its publication in 1920 it has been recognised as the zenith of Freudian metapsychology.
 Jacques Lacan described it as an "extraordinary text of Freud's, unbelievably ambiguous, almost confused".
 Peter Gay remarked in Freud: A Life for Our Time that "Beyond the Pleasure Principle is a difficult text ... the reassuring intimacy with clinical experience that marks most of Freud's papers, even at their most theoretical, seems faint here, almost absent".
 On the same terms, Gilles Deleuze wrote in his 1967 literary study Masochism: Coldness and Cruelty that "the masterpiece which we know as Beyond the Pleasure Principle is perhaps the one where he engaged most directly—and how penetratingly—in specifically philosophical reflection."
 Ernest Jones, one of Freud's closest associates and a member of his Inner Ring, stated that "the train of thought [is] by no means easy to follow ... and Freud's views on the subject have often been considerably misinterpreted."

 Jones concluded that "This book is further noteworthy in being the only one of Freud's which has received little acceptance on the part of his followers".
 Many of Freud's colleagues and students initially rejected the theories proposed in Beyond the Pleasure Principle because the idea of a drive towards death seemed strange.